zzyyfff/tic-tac-toe-client/README.md

 ## Getting involved

-If you're interested in playing with the code or contributing?
+Interested in playing with the code or contributing?
 Read on.

 #### Prerequisites